dalibo/emaj/docs/en/otherFunctions.rst

 The function also returns warnings when:

-* a sequence linked to a column belongs to a tables group, but the associated table does not belong to the same tables group,
+* a sequence linked to a column belongs to a table group, but the associated table does not belong to the same table group,
-* a table of a tables group is linked to another table by a foreign key, but the associated table does not belong to the same tables group,
+* a table of a table group is linked to another table by a foreign key, but the associated table does not belong to the same table group,
 * a :ref:`foreign key is inheritated from a partitioned table<fk_on_partitioned_tables>` but either is not *DEFERRABLE* or holds an *ON DELETE* or *ON UPDATE* clause, blocking its potential drop / recreation during an E-Maj rollback in both cases,
 * the dblink connection is not operationnal,
 * event triggers protecting E-Maj are missing or are disabled.

 The *emaj_verify_all()* function can be executed by any role belonging to *emaj_adm* or *emaj_viewer* roles (the dblink connection not being tested for the later).

-If errors are detected, for instance after an application table referenced in a tables group has been dropped, appropriate measures must be taken.
+If errors are detected, for instance after an application table referenced in a table group has been dropped, appropriate measures must be taken.
 Typically, the potential orphan log tables or functions must be manually dropped.

 .. _emaj_get_current_log_table: